-- Find out what the job prospects are in your area.
-How many teaching positions are being advertised by school districts in your area?
-Are you willing to relocate to find a job?
-Even though there are teacher shortages in many districts now, this isn’t true across the board.
-Also, look specifically at jobs advertised in the area you are interested in pursuing.
-See if there are more jobs in elementary or secondary.
+Look specifically at jobs advertised in the area you are interested in pursuing.
+See if there are more jobs in elementary or secondary school.
 If you go into secondary and get a single subject credential, where is the need?
-At Teachworthy, we have teaching career tools to help you stand out from the crowd.
+Teachworthy’s certification program has teaching career tools to help you stand out from the crowd.

-- Explore the various colleges and universities in your area to see what their programs offer.
 The college I attended had an Adult Degree Program that allowed me to take courses at night.
-The entire program, including student teaching took less than two years.
+The entire program, including student teaching, took less than two years.
 Some programs may offer distance learning opportunities that allow for more flexible scheduling.

 Once you have considered all of the above, make your decision.
 If you decide to go forward, good luck and welcome to the best job in the world.”

-Watch this video to see why Whitney Krammer chose to switch careers and how rewarding she’s found it:
+Watch this video to see why Whitney Krammer chose to switch careers and how she’s found her new role so far…

 “I earned my bachelor’s degree in Fashion Design.
 I’m creative and really love people, especially children.
 I worked in fashion retail for a few years, but felt I wasn’t really making the kind of impact on people’s lives I wanted.
 I always had a desire to give back, to serve in some way.

 “I heard about becoming a Texas teacher through Teachworthy from a friend of mine.
-When I visited with the Teachworthy Team, they were so encouraging and helpful.
+When I spoke to the Teachworthy Team, they were so encouraging and helpful.
 They convinced me that I had what it takes to be a world-changer by becoming a teacher.